Ohhhmanitsdan/movie-tracker/README.md

    ```
    Visit `http://localhost:3000` in your browser.

-The app stores data in `data/movie-tracker.db` (SQLite).
-The database file is created automatically; delete it if you want a fresh start.
+The app stores data in `data/movie-tracker.json`.
+The file is created automatically; delete it if you want a fresh start.

 ## Default logins
 | Name     | Email                    | Password     |